 School can be tough for any child.
-For students with special needs in the classroom, the challenges are amplified.
-Separating from family.
-Interacting with teachers.
-Making friends.
-Being asked to learn new information every day.
-These school-day struggles like social interactions, workload, and unknown faces can be massive for students with special needs.
+For students with special needs in the classroom, the challenges can be amplified.
+The common school-day struggles like social interactions, workload, and unknown faces can be massive for students with special needs.
 EdTech helps in that it can create accommodations and modifications for a wide range of students.

 Teaching is a demanding profession.
-Teaching special needs multiplies the job’s challenges if teachers are not given the proper support.
+Teaching students with certain needs can quickly multiplies the job’s challenges if teachers are not given the proper support.
 Some difficulties teacher may have to navigate when teaching students with special needs include:

 Students themselves often face a crisis of confidence in addition to the challenges of their unique needs.
 This can lead to low motivation and poor learning outcomes.